dmbarbour/awelon/AboutAO.md

 ### Discretionary Value Sealing

 Value sealing with sealer/unsealer pairs is useful for many security patterns (see [AboutABC](AboutABC.md)).
-Even an insecure sealer can guard against much *accidental* behavior.
+Even an insecure sealer can guard against much *accidental* behavior, and thus serve a role similar to 'newtype' in other languages.

 Value sealing is a form of annotation in the sense that it doesn't have any observable semantics.
 That is, for a correct program, all sealer/unsealer pairs can be removed from the program without changing its behavior.
-Value sealing only causes some incorrect programs to fail or be rejected, and thus serves a role similar to 'newtype' in other languages.
+Value sealing only causes some incorrect programs to fail or be rejected.

 Sealers and unsealers are represented as capabilities:

         {:foo}      sealer 'foo' seals the value
         {.foo}      unseal value from sealer 'foo'

 In general, any sealed value must be treated as an opaque, atomic entity until unsealed.
 Only a few whole-value operations - in particular, copy and drop and quotation - are permitted if also allowed on the underlying value.

-While these discretionary sealers are insecure with respect to static subprograms, they may be secured against foreign code in an open system, e.g. by rewriting the sealer names at compile time using an HMAC.
-This would ensure that one service's `foo` cannot be forged by another service.
+As an intermediate level of security, developers can also express *instance specific* sealers, i.e. which secure against *foreign code* (e.g. blocks or ABC streams received from a network or external file).
+Syntactically, this involves an extra prefix character `$`.
+For example:

+        {:$myFoo}   sealer 'myFoo' specific to application instance {.$myFoo}   unseal 'myFoo' specific to application instance

+If exposed to the network, such an instance specific sealers would be rewritten - in a cryptographically secure manner (e.g. HMAC or PKI) - based on an ad-hoc, external, VM-layer notion of origin, ownership, or application instance.
+Introspection on the dictionary through a powerblock might also be associated with new 'child' instances.
+No other instance will have exactly the same `$myFoo`.

+For full security, developers must generate sealers through a powerblock or related capability.

 ## Processing AO